 Next-Generation Intelligence, Surveillance, and Reconnaissance Dominance - In coordination with the ISR Chair at the LeMay Center for Doctrine, and the Air War College/Air Command and Staff College ISR Research Task Force, students will apply experience and critical thinking skills to research specific problems submitted by senior leaders and subject matter experts across the USAF ISR enterprise.
 Advisors will be made available to guide student efforts.
 For this iteration of the program, students will submit findings focused on Russia as a near-peer competitor to include the following sub-topics:

 Applicants should download and complete the application found on Canvas.
 After logging into Canvas, select AU Advanced Research Elective, scroll to the bottom of the page and click SUBMIT HERE.

-The application includes a two part prompt no longer than 700 words.
-Part A asks why you are interested in begin an AU Researcher and any special skills/knowledge you possess that makes you uniquely qualified for the program(s) you are interested in, in 250 words or less.
+Applications include a 2-part prompt no longer than 700 words.
+Part A asks why you are interested in being an AU Researcher and any special skills/knowledge you possess that makes you uniquely qualified for the program(s) you are interested in, in 250 words or less.
 Part B requires you answer a specific question related to the program(s) you are interested in/each in 250 words or less.